-A Court Fee Waiver application may be filed for low income or impoverished persons in order to file a Civil Action (Complaint Form) without paying fees.
+A Court Fee Waiver application may be filed for low income or impoverished persons when filing a Civil Action (Complaint Form) in order to waive (not have to pay) the standard filing fee.
 A Financial Affidavit- Form cja23 must be filed alongside the Court Fee Waiver application.
 Filing in this manner is known as filing in forma pauperis.
 If a person is unable to pay court costs, the court must waive the fee.
 For inmates to file an appeal in forma pauperis, they ought use the form Motion and Affidavit for Permission to Appeal In Forma Pauperis in conjunction with the Financial Affidavit Form.

 Download The Court Fee Waiver form and the Financial Affidavit form here: